Sign up

 Conclusion

-Too many applicants try to fit a mold, writing what they think will impress.
-But academic officers aren’t looking for the most well-rounded candidate—they’re looking for the most genuinely curious one.
-If your statement feels like it could have been written by anyone, it’s already lost its impact.
+Too many applicants attempt to fit into a mold, writing what they believe will impress.
+But academic officers aren’t searching for the most rounded applicant—they’re looking for the most truly curious one.

 FAQs